notawhalea/ToDo-List/README.md

 **********
 **ToDo List by Vue.JS**:clipboard:

-Main stack of these application: *JavaScript, Vue.JS, Express.JS, Vuetify, MySQL, Sequelize*:stuck_out_tongue:
+Main stack of this application: *JavaScript, Vue.JS, Express.JS, Vuetify, MySQL, Sequelize*:stuck_out_tongue:

-It's my *vision* in realization *task of making ToDo list*.
+This is my *vision* for the implementation of the *task of creating a ToDo list*.
 **********
 **What I've done**:question: